-In a twist of betrayal, action and comedy, encountering all sorts of gangsters, larger than life gregarious characters, Francis Breathnach is contracted by Vincenzo Spumante from the Spumante Estate to validate a Picasso painting.
+GUYS IN POLOS is HANGOVER meets GAME OVER MAN! fun action comedy.
+In a twist of betrayal, encountering all sorts of gangsters, larger than life gregarious characters, Francis Breathnach is contracted by Vincenzo Spumante from the Spumante Estate to validate a Picasso painting.
 Why?
 Because Francis is known to create publicity stunts to cause a buyer’s market.
 He a marketing genius.
 So, Vincenzo hands over the Picasso in question to Francis with a pocket full of cash, so to travel to Paris and Spain to meet the Picasso family, and get the painting validated.
 Once validated, the painting will increase in value substantially.

 However, Francis can’t help but be tempted to sell the painting.
 All roads lead to Puerto Banús, Spain, where his Brit associates, Jason and Lord Raj, meet Francis to help with the sell.
 Things get more complicated when Jason decides to steal the Picasso for his Russians creditors.
 Little does Jason know, Francis brought a forgery instead of the real Picasso.
 When the Russians find out, they kidnap the two Brits and the Yank and lock them up in a cave.
 They find a way out through the sewer system wearing only their skivvies and Francis slips back to Los Angeles leaving the Brits to Jason’s creditors who capture them again and pressure them to recover the real Picasso, or else, so off to LA they go after Francis.